drendrin88/master-thesis/README.md

-# master-thesis
-Advanced Content Analysis for Web Pages in Apache Spark
+# Advanced Content Analysis for Web Pages in Apache Spark

 That is my Master Thesis' Project.